30th JUNE 2020

 - What did speakers and attendees find exciting about STEM subjects

 - Why our speakers and attendees enjoy the roles and the industry they are working in

 - The benefits and important roles female STEM professionals play in our futures

-- How our STEM leaders can do more to support change initiatives
+- How can our STEM leaders can do more to support change initiatives?

-o Discussing the next steps and continuity – Internships; Programmes; Mentorship.
+- Discussing the next steps and continuity – Internships; development programmes; mentorship.